 Ah, notalgia.
 Anyhow, I came back to this game years later and explored it more carefully, with a (much) more capable computer.
 Aaron Willis had a fan site which showed most of the items you can find, what they do, and where to find them.
 That site's gone now, so I've written this one to pick up where it left off, and help others who might discover this game and be puzzled about what to do with it.
-I've created a table of the findable items similar to that old fan site, and I've also modified an image of the game map to show where all the findable items are.
+I've created a table of the findable items similar to Aaron's old fan site, and I've also created a version of the game map thatt shows where all the findable items are.

 War in Middle Earth was released on a number of different platforms: the ZX Spectrum, MSX, Commodore 64, Amstrad CPC, MS-DOS, Commodore Amiga, Apple IIGS, and Atari ST. Some of the particulars of the game, especially its graphics, differed a bit between platforms, but everything I mention here will pertain to the DOS version: it's the one I know, and the only one I've played.